Automatic Reasoning on Recursive Data-Structures with Sharing: Automatic Proof of the Challenge Example

 In our graph marking example, our ``invariant'' precondition involves the predicate \texttt{pmg} while the final postcondition involves the predicate \texttt{mgraph}.
 The fact that \texttt{pmg} resembles the code is coincidental but unsurprising, since it needs to describe the subheaps relevant to the two recursive calls.
 One might argue that the top-level specification \texttt{mgraph} is contrived so as to be similar to \texttt{pmg}.
 One could notice that the former definition is ``left-askew'', as the ``history'' used for the right subgraph is computed by conjoining the footprint and the history of the left subgraph If instead we had used a ``right-askew'' definition, the final entailment may become very hard to prove.
 In the end, this paper is ultimately about automation, and not about how we can hide implementation details and use highly declarative specifications.

-{\bf Remark:} There are two published proofs which deserve some mention in comparison, even though they are not dealing with recursive predicates.
-An important one is in \cite{muller16isc} which considered the \emph{same} graph marking algorithm.
+{\bf Remark:} There is a recently published proof \cite{muller16isc} that considers a similar graph marking algorithm.
+By supporting the construct of \emph{iterated separating conjunction} \cite{reynolds02separation}, they managed to ``verify challenging examples such as graph-marking algorithms that so far were beyond the scope of automated verifiers based on permission logics [such as SL and IDFs]''.
 The critical difference is that their method precondition does not require that the input graph to be ``properly marked''.
-This means that the final graph might not be completely marked.
-Therefore, their postcondition \emph{cannot imply} that the final graph is completely marked. \ignore{ To be more specific, the relevant part of their postcondition states that for all nodes: if it was originally (a) marked, then it remains marked; (b) unmarked, and if it will be marked then so will its immediate successors. } The crucial point here is that the proof in \cite{muller16isc} does not prove the same thing as we do.
-As an aside, the proof is not about local reasoning; it does not use framing at all.
+For example, it does not allow a fully marked graph to be a valid input.
+More specifically, it requires that the root node must be unmarked.
+Furthermore, the postcondition on its own \emph{does not imply} the final graph is completely marked.
+The crucial point here is that the proof in \cite{muller16isc} does not prove the same thing as we do.
+As an aside, that proof is not about local reasoning; it does not use framing at all.
 Indeed, the specification even refers to addresses \emph{outside} its code footprint.
-The dynamic frame of the method, \emph{and} those of its sub-methods, are all the same: it represents the one global graph.
+The dynamic frame of the method, \emph{and} those of its recursive method calls, are all the same: it represents the one global graph.
+In the end, \cite{muller16isc} does not contribute to the reasoning of recursive predicates.

-The second published proof \cite{leino10dafny2} is about the Schorr-Waite algorithm.
+\ignore{ The second published proof \cite{leino10dafny2} is about the Schorr-Waite algorithm.
 However, the program considered is completely different: it comprises a \emph{single} non-recursive function and so it has just one dynamic frame.
-Hence the proof is not concerned about the two technical points we are so concerned with: that the input graph is ``properly marked'', allowing for a mark-successor-closed graph, and the intricate frame reasoning when dealing with two successive calls.
+Hence the proof is not concerned about the two technical points we are so concerned with: that the input graph is ``properly marked'', allowing for a mark-successor-closed graph, and the intricate frame reasoning when dealing with two successive calls. }

 \ignore{ 444